Tokyo in 3 Days

 Walking to Meiji Jingu

-The path is lined with displays of donations of sake and fine wine donated to the shrine.
+The path is lined with displays of donations of sake donated to the monks.

 Meiji Jingu Sake Donations

 We pass through several gates to reach the shrine.
-Here, a large queue forms, so we join it and wait in line, not sure what for.
-When people reach the front they throw money into a box and clap.
+Here, a large queue forms, so we join it and wait in line, unsure what for.
+When people reach the front, they throw money into a box and clap.

 Queuing at Meiji Jingu Shrine